Eloy Jiménez Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.
+- The Rays pitching staff ranks 12th in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays have the top team ERA among all MLB pitching staffs (2.79).
+- The Rays have a 2.74 team ERA that is No. 1 among all MLB pitching staffs.

-- The Rays surrender the fewest home runs in baseball (12 total, 0.6 per game).
+- Rays pitchers combine to allow 14 home runs (0.6 per game), the fewest in the league.

-- The Rays will look to Eflin (2-0) in his third start this season.
+- McClanahan (4-0) gets the starting nod for the Rays in his sixth start of the season.
+He's put together a 1.86 ERA in 29 2/3 innings pitched, with 37 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.